Do you want to know ways emerging writers use Facebook?

 Other tips to help you thrive as a writer on Facebook.

 - Find and follow great content providers.
-Facebook site make it easy to share content.
+Facebook site makes it easy to share content.
 So find and follow people who align with your writing goals.
 Creative Writing News is a good example of the many effective Facebook groups exclusively set up to serve the needs of writers.

 - Also, find and follow literary agents, as well as magazines, websites, book marketers, bookshops and book publishers that align with your writing niche(s).

 Like every social media platform, Facebook gives writers the opportunity to brand themselves.
 Think about your profile pictures.
 Your well-written biography and/or tagline speaks volumes about your personality and your work.
+Using these effective ways emerging writers use Facebook may be what you need to take your career to the next level.

 When people read these, they learn more about who you are and what you care about.
 They also learn about what you do.
 Use your creativity to differentiate yourself from every other writer on social media while remaining true to your brand and your goals.